 When configuring the address entry part of an online form, we’ve found it wise to refer back to the UX design rule quoted earlier: Always seek to remove friction; never to create it.

-Typical advice for Address Line 2 strategy is to look at your customer base and determine the information most of your shoppers need to enter, then focus on optimizing your forms for those users.
+Typical advice for your address info is to look at your customer base and determine the information most of your shoppers need to enter, then focus on optimizing your forms for those users.

 If 80 percent of the people you sell to don’t require Address Line 2, does that mean you should do your best to drive away the other 20 percent?